Melbourne woman Gwyneth Montenegro worked as an escort for over a decade and claims to have slept with over 10,000 men in that time.

 “They want to go home and please their women, and they’re frustrated because they can't,” she said.

 Gwyneth became a sex worker at age 21 and while she’s since retired from the industry, she now wants to use her 12 years of experience to help other women.

 She admits most of the men she saw felt “emasculated” in their relationship and used sex as a way to feel more empowered.

-Speaking about her own past, Gwyneth tells news.com.au that she never wanted to get into the sex industry but after being the victim of a horrific gang rape at 18, she “kind of changed my opinion about myself”.
+Speaking about her own past, Gwyneth told news.com.au that she never wanted to get into the sex industry but after being the victim of a horrific gang rape at 18, she “kind of changed my opinion about myself”.

 Describing herself as a “good country girl” who was naive when she started out, Gwyneth first began stripping before she made the switch to sex work.

 “It was totally surreal.
 Once you’ve been paid for sex once, you can’t take that back,” she told the publication.

 During her career, the blonde reveals she saw a lot of men who struggled with the idea of masculinity and explains a lot of her time was spent talking to her clients.

 “A lot of the time the grip is they don’t know what it is to be a man anymore,” she said.
 “They’ve lost their way.
 That’s what I’ve seen in my clients.”

 Now Gywneth is trained in neuro-linguistic programming which helps people with personal development and published her book 10,000 Men and Counting in 2014.